-This course focuses on building a sound foundation in the fundamental aspects of computer science and is guided by four Big Ideas: decomposition, algorithms, computational thinking, and problem solving.
 Using the Java programming language, students will explore program flow, data structures, classic algorithms, object-oriented programming and how the art of computer science can be skillfully applied to solve challenging modern problems.
-Skills developed throughout the course will be utilized in an in-depth computer science project that will showcase student research, interests, creativity, and technical proficiency.
+In addition to programming activities, students will thoughtfully examine the increasing influence of technology on the world (pros and cons).

-Note: This course is an excellent platform for students who are preparing to take the Advanced Placement Computer Science A course.
+Note: This course is an excellent platform for students who are preparing to take the Advanced Placement (AP) Computer Science course.